 Methods: A systematic literature review was undertaken using structured searches of electronic databases and key search terms.
-Inquiry extracted national and international research-based literature that provided primary data to inform the research question.
+Inquiry extracted national and international research-based literature that provided data to inform the research question.

 Main Findings: Although a wealth of literature provided a theoretical application of systems thinking approaches, it was research-based evidence that contributed to data synthesis.
 A dominant finding from the systematic literature review indicates that implementing whole system change needs to address the relationship between vision, methods and participant dynamics.
 Four themes emerged from the review and represented dynamic behaviours in systems: Involving Stakeholders; Leadership; Sustainability; Governance and Transformation.
 Interpreted themes advanced transferable lessons that could inform policy and practice for the development of integrated health and social care services for adults with complex needs.